 I've been doing this a long time, since 1982 to be exact.
-Designing analog circuits has been my passion these past 38 years.
+Designing analog circuits has been my passion these past 39 years.
 At first I really dug into discrete transistor circuits, especially non-linear applications (multipliers, current mirrors), buying and reading every book I could get my hands on.
 This later morphed into vacuum tubes, where I continued to devour information, studying mountains of schematics and data sheets.
-My first "tube" product was the VacuTrace, an all-analog vacuum tube curve tracer, one of which I still use today.
+Working at several companies along the way, I gained experience in a number of relevant areas, not just analog, but also RF, power, communications, instrumentation, and software.
+Most pedal designers are self-taught, knowing nothing beyond copying and modifying existing guitar circuits.
+Ask them to create something out of their comfort zone (say a television or pacemaker) and they go blank.
+I'm different.
+My broad knowledge of circuits and tricks allows me to bring innovation and novelty to the scene.

 My tube pedals are designed using high quality components including polypropylene capacitors, metal film resistors, and high temperature electrolytics.
 Enclosures are custom designed folded-aluminum, covered with a robust powdercoat.
 An advanced boost converter (ABC) generates the high voltage required for proper tube operation, allowing for incredible gain and headroom.